-The ratings assigned to the bank facilities of Indian Oil Corporation Limited (IOCL) derive strength from its strong parentage being a Maharatna Central Public Sector Enterprise (CPSE) controlled by the Government of India (GoI) and its high strategic importance to the GoI.
+Ratings assigned to bank facilities of Indian Oil Corporation Limited (IOCL) continue to derive strength from its strong parentage being a Maharatna Central Public Sector Enterprise (CPSE) controlled by the Government of India (GoI) and its high strategic importance to the GoI.

-Ratings also factor in the company's market leadership position with domestic sales volume of over 92.31 million metric tonne (MMT) and market share of ~31% in FY24 (refers to April 01 to March 31) in refining and ~42% in retail.
-Strong operational profile remained backed by largest oil refining capacity in the country at 80.75 MMT (consolidated), presence across hydrocarbon value chain, broad based marketing and distribution network, and superior processing capabilities of its refineries as reflected by high Nelson Complexity Index (NCI) in many of its refineries.
-Ratings also derive strength from the company's exceptional financial performance in FY24 marked by high gross refining margin (GRM) of USD 12.05 per barrel (bbl) (USD 19.52 per barrel in FY23), highest ever throughput of 84.95 MMT (83.72 MMT in FY23) and improved marketing margin.
-Financial performance has moderated in Q1FY25 from exceptionally high levels of FY24, due to moderation in GRM and marketing margins.
-GRM reduced with moderation in product cracks and lower discount on Russian crude oil and marketing margin impacted due to reduction in retail price of petrol and diesel by ₹2/litre implemented from mid-March 2024.
-Overall, the performance is likely to remain healthy in the medium term.
+Ratings also factor in the company's leadership position in domestic oil refining and marketing business characterised by largest refining capacity of 70.25 million metric tonne (MMT) per annum as on March 31, 2024 (80.75 MMT per annum at consolidated level), and domestic sales of petroleum products, gas and petrochemicals of 92.31 MMT in FY24 (refers to April 01 to March 31) and 70.77 MMT in 9MFY25.
+IOCL's strong operational profile is supported by presence across hydrocarbon value chain, broad based marketing and distribution network, and superior processing capabilities of its refineries as reflected by high Nelson Complexity Index (NCI) in many of its refineries.
+Ratings also derive strength from the company's healthy financial performance in FY24 marked by high gross refining margin (GRM) of USD 12.05 per barrel (bbl), throughput of 84.95 MMT (consolidated) and improved marketing margin.
+Financial performance has moderated in 9MFY25 from exceptionally high levels of FY24, due to moderation in GRM, significant under recovery in LPG segment, moderation in product cracks and reduction in retail price of petrol and diesel by ₹2/litre implemented from mid-March 2024.
+Overall, the financial performance is likely to remain healthy in the medium term.

-Strong accruals in FY24 enabled the company to undertake sizeable capex along with reducing its debt leading to improvement in its financial risk profile and liquidity position.
+Strong accruals in FY24 enabled the company to undertake sizeable capex and reducing its debt leading to improvement in its financial risk profile and liquidity position.
+While the accruals have moderated in 9MFY25 owing to reduced profitability, the company continues to have comfortable financial risk profile.